Know your obligations

 Report changes to your licence

-You must notify us if you are transferring from one funeral to another, or to another location within the same company.
-You must also notify us if you wish to place your licence in an inactive status for a period of time.
+- you are transferring from one funeral to another, or to another location within the same company

-Submit a temporary inactive status declaration form.
+Submit a temporary inactive status declaration form

 Complete your continuing education requirements